The Grandwork System

-Making Hammers and Hammer Travel Vertical
+Make Hammers and Hammer Travel Vertical

 Set up the Squaring Platform (see Grandwork Alignment Protocol), traveling shanks to vertical with the Shank Traveler and squaring hammers to vertical at strike with the Hammer Square (strike provided by the Regulating Rack).
 Finish by spacing hammers to the Hammer Spacing Scale (also provided by the Regulating Rack) and then gang-file the straight-bored hammers.

 For best results, use the Regulating Rack to measure bore distance (from strike to hammer centers) before boring hammers.
 Cut overall hammer length based on these measurements and bore from the tails.
-This custom work ensures that all aspects of the regulation and string-to-hammer mating will work properly.
+This custom work ensures that all aspects of the regulation and string-to-hammer mating work properly.

-Leveling Keys and Regulating
+Level Keys and Regulate

 Level keys next (on the workbench), squaring and spacing as you go.
 Keysteps, pre-set in the piano, support the leveling sample keys, which support the straightedge.
 Level sharps and naturals in the same passes, settling keys thoroughly before and after each round.

-If needed, rough in any elements that are very out of spec (see the Regulation Protocol) and set dip to what your regulating samples indicated (to be refined later by aftertouch).
+If needed, rough in any elements that are very out of spec (see the Regulation Protocol) and set dip to what your regulating samples indicate (to be refined later by aftertouch).
 Space backchecks and set naturals to check as high as possible without upswing tail-scraping.
 Set sharps to match naturals.
-And set spring tension, now that backchecking height is correct.
+And set spring tension, now that the backchecking height is correct.

 For some jobs, you are now done.
 But for others, you are ready to weigh off.
-This step adds evenness and simplifies voicing.
+This step adds evenness and further simplifies voicing.

 Using the WNG Key Gram Weight Set, match downweight and upweight speeds for each key, choosing downweights and upweights that provide clear, positive motion (no need for topstack tapping).
 Apart from being fast, matching speeds reveals any frictional irregularities, slower indicating too much friction, faster, too little.